pavledujkic/exchange-system-website-react-html-css/README.md

 - KM
 - YEN

-The application is designed so it is very easy to add new currencies.
+The application is designed in a way that makes it very easy to add new currencies.

 The reusable components are:

-- CurrencyField - the field of one currency when changing money
+- CurrencyField - the field of one currency in the process of exchanging
 - CurrencyRed - one row in the exchange rate table